alexromanov/alexromanov.github.io/_posts/2017-02-06-serenity-browser-restart.md

  - *BaseStepListener* has a *CloseBrowser* class, which has a functionality to close browser depending on current configuration;
  - Configuration for browser restart is implemented via *RestartBrowserForEach* enum;

-Finally it was discovered, that if **serenity.restart.browser.for.each** property has set NEVER at serenity.properties and Serenity will restart browser based on this setting.
-Other possible values of the setting are: FEATURE, STORY, SCENARIO and EXAMPLE.
+Finally it was discovered, that if **serenity.restart.browser.for.each** property is set to "NEVER" value then Serenity restarts browser based on this setting.
+Another possible values of setting are: FEATURE, STORY, SCENARIO and EXAMPLE.

 ### Conclusion
-As **serenity.restart.browser.for.each** property is not described in Serenity reference, it is useful to know about that.
-And of course - it is always helpful to do debugging and investigating on how exactly the chosen frameworks are working.
+As **serenity.restart.browser.for.each** property is not described in Serenity reference, it is useful to know about it's existence.
+And of course - it is always helpful to do some debugging and investigating on how exactly the chosen frameworks are implemented :).

 [Serenity]: http://www.thucydides.info/#/
 [Jbehave]: http://jbehave.org/